 • Lowers from 15% to 10% for comfort cooling equipment

 Facilities using non-ODS refrigerants would be required to conduct quarterly/annual leak inspections or continuously monitor devices or components of refrigeration equipment that have exceeded the threshold leak rate.
 The rule also requires reporting to EPA if a refrigeration system contains 50 or more pounds of refrigerant, leaks 125% or more of their full charge in one calendar year, and imposes sales restrictions on HFCs and other non-exempt substitutes.
 In addition, technicians working on such systems will be required to keep a record of refrigerant recovered during the disposal of systems with a charge size from 5–50 lbs.
-[Not sure what the concern is with this rule.
-Please advise.]
+As EPA put many new requirements in the final rule, industry was not provided the opportunity to adequately comment on many of the changes adopted which not only are overly burdensome from a recordkeeping perspective, but could lead to use of extremely hazardous (explosive nature) non-ODS refrigerants that will impact the safety at many facilities.

 * * *